takanotume24/Cuuri/README.md

-## Chauri
+## Cuuri
-Chauri is a GUI client for ChatGPT built with Tauri, Vue, and TypeScript.
+Cuuri is a GUI client for ChatGPT built with Tauri, Vue, and TypeScript.

 ![Screenshot](./public/screenshot.png)